ProvableHQ/leo/docs/rfc/008-built-in-declarations.md

 ## Effect on Ecosystem

-This change may interact with libraries and packages in some way, if we go with case 2 or 3 above.
+This change may interact with libraries and packages in some way.
 But it should not be much different from standard libraries/packages.

 ## Alternatives